EXTRAS FROM KATA'S BOOKS

 I hear them whispering behind my back.

-So many lives, so many stories they have!
+So many lives, so many stories!

 Maybe I don’t have much personality, but my protagonists are interesting people.
 There is an old woman, who is waiting to be a grandmother, a young girl who hears the tribe in the wind, a man with rough hands and the sleeping beauty.
 I was cheated on.
 I also cheated and there are two sides of every story, isn’t there?
 I write about a killer brother, serial killers, sex traffickers, and a God, who sexually assaulted a young woman.